 Most barristers at the set have considerable experience before the Employment Tribunal at first instance and the appeal stage.
 Rookies cut their teeth here, gaining experience through advocacy and the negotiation of settlement agreements.

 Old Square members have also amassed considerable experience in sports law.
-Both newly appointed silk Simon Cheetham and junior Katherine Fudakowski are panel members of the International Paralympic Committee (IPC) anti-doping committee appeal boards.
+Both Simon Cheetham QC and Katherine Fudakowski are panel members of the International Paralympic Committee (IPC) anti-doping committee appeal boards.
 Simon Cheetham advised Andy Gray when the presenter had his employment with BSKYB terminated after making sexist remarks.
-Nicole Newbegin was junior counsel when Dr Eva Carneiro made claims of unfair dismissal and sexual discrimination against Chelsea FC and Jose Mourinho.
+Nicole Newbegin was junior counsel when Dr Eva Carneiro made claims of unfair dismissal and sexual discrimination against Chelsea FC and José Mourinho.
 The list of other clients represented by Old Square reads like a ‘Who’s who’ of Premiership football, with Sir Alex Ferguson, Roberto Martinez and Roy Keane among them.

 Though this work is interesting, it demands long hours.
 Members at the set can expect to rack up between 60-69 hours a week, above average at the bar.
 Outside of this, the social life at Old Square is unremarkable.